mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 # [DC Optimal Power Flow](@id DCOptimalPowerFlowManual)
-Similar to [AC Optimal Power Flow](@ref ACOptimalPowerFlowManual), JuliaGrid utilizes the [JuMP](https://jump.dev/JuMP.jl/stable/) package to construct optimal power flow models, enabling users to manipulate these models using the standard functions provided by JuMP.
+Similar to [AC Optimal Power Flow](@ref ACOptimalPowerFlowManual), JuliaGrid uses the [JuMP](https://jump.dev/JuMP.jl/stable/) package to construct optimal power flow models, enabling users to manipulate these models using the standard functions provided by JuMP.
 JuliaGrid supports popular [solvers](https://jump.dev/JuMP.jl/stable/packages/solvers/) mentioned in the JuMP documentation to solve the optimization problem.

-To perform the DC optimal power flow, we first need to have the `PowerSystem` type that has been created with the DC model.
+Performing DC optimal power flow first requires the `PowerSystem` type that has been created with the DC model.
 After that, create the `DcOptimalPowerFlow` type to establish the DC optimal power flow framework using the function:
 * [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow).

 ---